Quality control of technical ceramics

 Why should you pursue quality assurance of ceramic components and high-performance ceramics?

-What is the orientation of industrial quality control?
+What is industrial quality control based on?

 Which influencing factors are there for the production and what do they mean for the quality control of ceramic components?